 Often, doctors never figure out the cause of miscarriage at this stage.
 But sometimes they can pinpoint one of these as the cause:

-Problems with your reproductive organs, such as fibroids Fibroids A fibroid is a tumor in a woman's uterus (womb).
+Problems with your reproductive organs, such as fibroids Uterine Fibroids A uterine fibroid is a tumor in a woman's uterus (womb).
 The uterus is the organ where babies grow before they are born.
-Fibroids aren't cancer, but they can be painful and cause bleeding and other... read more , scar tissue, a double uterus, or a weak cervix
+Fibroids aren't cancer, but they can be painful and cause bleeding and... read more , scar tissue, a double uterus, or a weak cervix

 Use of substances, like cocaine, alcohol, or tobacco

-Infections, such as cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more or rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more
+Infections, such as cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more or rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more

 Certain health problems that aren’t taken care of during pregnancy, such as diabetes Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 You get diabetes if your body's normal way of controlling blood sugar isn't working right.
 There are 2 types of... read more , an underactive thyroid gland Hypothyroidism Your thyroid is a gland below the Adam’s apple in your neck.
 Your thyroid releases thyroid hormones.
 The hormones control how fast your body’s chemical functions work (metabolic rate).
 Almost... read more , or high blood pressure High Blood Pressure Each heart beat pushes blood through your arteries.
 Arteries are the blood vessels that carry blood from your heart to your body.
 Blood pressure is the pressure of blood in your arteries.
 Without... read more